ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 Choose a password that is:

-- at least XX(64?) characters
+- at least 64 characters
 - a mix of upper case and lower case characters
 - a mix of alphabetic, numeric and special characters
 - no two consecutive repeating characters
 - not already used for any other account on any other system

-### Things to do (systems)
+### Things to do (multi-user systems and services)

-- review the technical risk assessment to confirm what extra access controls are needed, besides passwords
+- review the technical risk assessment to confirm what extra access controls are needed, besides passwords, and implement the findings

 <table border='1'>
 <tr>